fluidself/fluidself.org/_books/self-help/listful-thinking.md

 There's a therapeutic and calming effect to writing a list.
 Using lists to map out the pros and cons of a situation is also extremely helpful when making a difficult decision.

-**A PRO-AND-CON LIST**
+### A PRO-AND-CON LIST

-1.  **Start listing.** I write down whatever comes to mind--even if it seems like a minor detail.
+1.  **Start listing.** I write down whatever comes to mind—even if it seems like a minor detail.
 Think like a journalist: Who?
 What?
 Where?
 When?
 Why?
 Think of these details when you begin your list.
 You need to be objective and to look at the facts first.
 Try not to inject too much opinion while you make this list.
 Just get everything down on paper.
 You can prioritize and give each item weight later.

 2.  **Revise.** Once you've written down all your thoughts, assign value to them.
 Also, consolidate similar points so that you don't end up with a long list that could overwhelm you.